Running Jobs

 The queue --mem-per-cpu

 option in Slurm can be utilized to submit serial jobs to run concurrently on a node.
-Starting with the a memory amount of 3375 megabytes and a node specification of 1
+Starting with a memory amount of 3375 megabytes and a node specification of 1

 (--nodes